 24 October 2018 by Steven Clark

 We love to tour the U.S. which has some amazing national parks located in the state of Utah; a few are within an easy car ride north east of Las Vegas on the I-15.
+So, we organised a trip to Bryce Canyon.

 We took a little detour to Kolob Canyon, which is on route just off exit 40, which is worth a look.